shuup/shuup/doc/ref/provides.rst

 * ``shuup.admin`` uses Provides to load admin modules, form customizations etc.
 * ``shuup.front`` uses it for URLconf overrides etc.

-The provide categories used by Shuup are listed in :ref:`provide-categories` but you can also define your own categories as you wish.
+The provide categories used by Shuup are listed in :ref:`provide-categories`, but you can also define your own categories as you wish.

 ..
 TODO:: Document the various ways better.